Table of Contents

 The King’s Highway continues towards Petra and there are some other places of interest but we drove towards the Dead Sea and we took the lower route to Aqaba which was quicker.
 On the way we enjoyed some of the nicer sunsets in Jordan over the Dead Sea and we arrived around dinner time in Aqaba.

-Did you visit Jordan or do you have questions?
+Did you visit Jordan and drive the King's Highway too or do you have questions?
 Please leave a comment at the bottom of the page.
 Love to hear from you!

 Gallery King’s Highway